AtheistTV

 On September 11, 2015, the livestream for AtheistTV was ended and the content was transferred to an on-demand streaming service of the same name.
 American Atheists said that this was due to the changes in the way people view content.
-It seems like this streaming service later ended, with the website redirects to American Atheists website and the last capture of the streaming service through Wayback Machine being from December 2016.
+It seems that this streaming service later ended, with the website redirects to the American Atheists website (Atheists.org) and the last capture of the streaming service through Wayback Machine being from December 2016.